activeloopai/deeplake/README.md

 ## About Hub

 Hub is a dataset format with a simple API for creating, storing, and collaborating on AI datasets of any size.
-The hub data layout enables rapidly transform and stream data while training models at scale.
+The hub data layout enables rapidly transforming and streaming data while training models at scale.
 Hub is used Google, Waymo, Red Cross, Omdena, and Rarebase.

 Hub includes the following features: